sirisian/ecmascript-types/decoratorreplacement.md

 nothing; nothing was ever unfolded.

-**This deleted a protocol and its hardest failure mode**, and it is the argument that §7.1's earlier draft under-counted.
+**This deleted a protocol and its hardest failure mode**, and it is the argument that Â§7.1's earlier draft under-counted.
 That draft weighed tokens against strings on HYGIENE alone and found the Rust ecosystem mostly tolerates `call_site`.
-It never weighed them on span composition — where Rust macro authors have no equivalent complaint precisely because spans make the problem not exist.
+It never weighed them on span composition â€” where Rust macro authors have no equivalent complaint precisely because spans make the problem not exist.